webjars/angular-datatables/README.md

 <link rel="stylesheet" href="/webjars/angular-datatables/0.4.0/plugins/bootstrap/datatables.bootstrap.css">
 ```

 NOTE: The path changed in v0.4.0.
+To load this with the require-css plug-in use `css!angular-datatables.bootstrap-css`.

 Declare dependencies on your module app like this: